Lakshmi150/Git-Commands/README.md

 git diff
 git diff head
 git diff --staged
--**git commit -amend:** It is used to modify the most recent commit in git history.
+- **git commit -amend:** It is used to modify the most recent commit in git history.
 **command:**
 git commit -amend
--**git rebase <base>:** It is used to re apply the series of commits onto a different base commit.
+- **git rebase <base>:** It is used to re apply the series of commits onto a different base commit.
 It integrate the changes from one branch to another branch
 **command:**
 git rebase <base>
--**git reflog:** It display the log of all actions taken your repositary including commits,checkouts,mergesrebase....
+- **git reflog:** It display the log of all actions taken your repositary including commits,checkouts,mergesrebase....
--**git branch:** It is used to list,delete and create the branch in git repositary.
+- **git branch:** It is used to list,delete and create the branch in git repositary.
 **Commands:**
 git branch
 git branch <branch name >